PEOPLE AT THE TANK

 TECHNICAL MANAGER & PODCAST PRODUCER

-Christian Roberson studied theater at The Cemetery College of Louisiana with a focus in acting and lighting design.
+Christian Roberson studied theater at Centenary College of Louisiana with a focus in acting and lighting design.
 Currently, he works primarily in lighting, sound, and music production.

 Emily Owens is a media relations expert specializing in New York and World Premiere productions Off- and Off-Off-Broadway.
 Her clients include downtown theater venues, indie theatre companies, and self-producing artists.
 Emily's clients have been nominated for Drama Desk Awards (THE NAVIGATOR in 2012; THE MAN WHO LAUGHS in 2013), won Obie Awards (Kate Benson and Lee Sunday Evans in 2015 for A BEAUTIFUL DAY IN NOVEMBER ON THE BANKS OF THE GREATEST OF THE GREAT LAKES; Horse Trade Theater Group in 2015 for The Fire This Time Festival), and New York Innovative Theatre Awards, and received rave reviews and Critics Picks in The New York Times, Time Out NY, New York Magazine, Village Voice, Wall Street Journal, NY Post, NY Daily News, and The New Yorker.